-I have only trained judo at one school, CCSF.
-The intermediate-advanced classes are now 100% stand up.
+The intermediate-advanced classes were 100% stand up.
 Sensei used to teach some basic newaza in those classes, but now he says if you want to learn ground grappling to go to the beginners judo/jiu-jitsu or intermediate jiu-jitsu classes.

 BJJ for self defense?